 As evident from Panel A of Table 4, the frequency of renegotiation, the average discount (including theater-reel-weeks with no discount), and the average positive discount (excluding including theater-reel-weeks with no discount) all decline monotonically across quintiles.
-The table entries in each column are all significantly different from each other at the 1% level or better, with only two exceptions: the first and second quintiles in column (1) and the third and fourth quintiles in column (3) are significantly different from each other at only the 5% level.
-We interpret these results as providing strong motivational evidence that future renegotiation outcomes are related to current decisions of whether to continue showing or drop a reel.
+The table entries in each column are all significantly different from each other at the 1% level or better, with only two exceptions: the first and second quintiles in column (1) are significantly different from each other at the 5% level, and the third and fourth quintiles in column (3) are not significantly different from each other.
+We interpret these results as strong motivational evidence that future renegotiation outcomes are related to current decisions of whether to continue showing or drop a reel.